Study: New imaging technology shows promise in detecting of spread of prostate cancer

 All 268 participants had imaging with 18FDCFPyL PSMA.

-- 18FDCFPyL PSMA was much better than standard imaging at detecting the spread of cancer in high-risk patients.
+- 18FDCFPyL PSMA was much better than standard imaging at detecting the spread of prostate cancer in high-risk patients.

-- 18FDCFPyL PSMA found cancer spread in 27% of men, compared with standard imaging, which found spread in less than 4% of men.
+- 18FDCFPyL PSMA found prostate cancer spread in 27% of men, compared with standard imaging, which found spread in less than 4% of men.

 CONDOR study findings

-The CONDOR study tested whether 18FDCFPyL PSMA was better at detecting cancer that returned after treatment compared to standard imaging.
+The CONDOR study tested whether 18FDCFPyL PSMA was better at detecting prostate cancer that returned after treatment compared to standard imaging.

-The study included 208 men with cancer who were treated with androgen therapy (testosterone depleted) and received other treatments (prostatectomy, radiation therapy, etc.) for cancer.
+The study included 208 men with prostate cancer who were treated with androgen therapy (testosterone depleted) and received other treatments (prostatectomy, radiation therapy, etc.) for prostate cancer.
 Blood tests given to men after treatment suggested a return of cancer but could not be confirmed by standard imaging.

 During the CONDOR study, participants underwent imaging with 18FDCFPyL PSMA.